0xjei/SawChain/processor/README.md

 * Output Batch id is already used for another Company Batch.

 ## Add Batch Certificate
-The Certification Authority must specify the Batch and related Company state addresses, and the external resource link with its hash.
+The Certification Authority must specify the Batch and related Company state addresses, and the external resource link with its hash in order to add a Certificate on the Batch.

 ```protobuf
 message AddBatchCertificateAction {